skni-kod/Dodo-Lang/README.md

   - global variables are not supported
   - supports array indexing for both r- and l-values
   - supports braced list initialisation for arrays
-  - brackets work somewhat
+  - has a relatively nicely working expected vs actual type based type checking
 - assembly generator - mostly done
-  - all basic x86-64 instructions have been defined and are being implemented
+  - basic x86-64 instructions have been defined and are being implemented
   - can output instruction with operands that are defined
   - can convert types
-  - can do mostly correct x86-64 unix style calls and syscalls
+  - can do mostly correct x86-64 unix style calls and syscalls, except for large complex types and float only complex types
-  - can do loops and conditional statements with memory state preservation
+  - can do partially loops and conditional statements with memory state preservation
   - moving values and conversions between types largely done
   - can do offsets of registers for indexing
   - still needs a for lot of instructions to be added but it's just a lot of copy paste